Yelena Wu, PhD

 - Cancer Genetics

-- Departments: Family and Preventive Medicine - Assistant Professor, Pediatrics - Adjunct Assistant Professor, Population Health Sciences - Adjunct Assistant Professor
+- Departments: Dermatology - Assistant Professor, Pediatrics - Adjunct Assistant Professor, Population Health Sciences - Adjunct Assistant Professor

 - Cancer Center Programs: Cancer Control & Population Sciences